Coronavirus Info (COVID-19):

 Metro, along with all other transit systems, is taking guidance from the Centers for Disease Control and Prevention, the World Health Organization, and public health departments.
 Additionally, Metro is committed to providing the transit services our customers need to maintain their quality of life.
 However, we stand ready to make changes if the situation changes.

-Metro has activated its Transit Emergency Operation team, which is meeting weekly to discuss developments and next steps.
-Metro does have Pandemic response plans in place should the need arise to implement it.
+Metro has activated its Transit Emergency Operation team, which is meeting regularly to discuss developments and next steps.
+Metro does have pandemic response plans in place.

 Help us stop the spread of COVID-19:

 In addition to our daily rigorous cleaning of our buses, we have begun utilizing a chlorinated, sanitizing disinfectant on our buses.
 This disinfectant, which is effective at killing the coronavirus, is applied to surfaces inside buses and facilities, including polls, stanchions, and seats, utilizing an electrostatic sprayer, which promotes surface adhesion of the disinfectant.